 “Do you sleep on your back or your front?” often brings the reply “Both”.

-Made of professional grade memory foam (not the cheap stuff you can get on the Internet!), the pillow will mould with you during the night to increase comfort with even pressure distribution on the vascular, lymphatic and nerve structures, particularly the brachial plexus, the large nerve complex that exits from your lower neck to supply the arm.
+Made of professional grade memory foam the pillow will mould with you during the night to increase comfort with even pressure distribution on the vascular, lymphatic and nerve structures, particularly the brachial plexus, the large nerve complex that exits from your lower neck to supply the arm.

 For those who enjoy sleeping on their front the pillow should be turned longways and be placed under the torso.
 This is kinder to neck and shoulders than lying flat on the mattress.